Deciding when to take out your first loan is an important decision. How can you tell you're ready for a loan?

 The bottom line

 For your first loan, learn as much as you can about what kinds of loans are available to you.
+The most popular loans for high-school students are student loans for college, and smaller loans for cars.
 Your credit union's web site can be a great resource for loan information.

 When you borrow money, do it with the intent to repay the loan in a prompt and punctual manner.
 Borrowing money is a privilege, not a right.